Vaccine misinformation: Communication

 This work has important implications for future research.
 First, the study's findings revealed a disparity between beliefs and intentions – even as specific misperceptions are corrected, behavior may not change.
 Since reaching herd immunity for preventable diseases requires promoting a behavior – vaccination – it is important for future research to measure behavioral intent, rather than just beliefs.
 Second, it is imperative for all health messaging to be tested before its widespread use.
 Society does not necessarily know the behavioral impacts of communication interventions – they may have unintended consequences on different groups.
 In the case of correcting vaccine misinformation and changing vaccination behaviors, much more research is still needed to identify effective communication strategies.

+Several governmental agencies, such as the Centers for Disease Control (CDC) in the United States and National Health Service (NHS) in the United Kingdom have dedicated webpages for addressing vaccine-related misinformation.

+Social media

+Pinterest was one of the first social media platforms to surface only trustworthy information from reliable sources on their vaccine related searches back in 2019.
+In 2020, Facebook announced that it would no longer allow anti-vaccination advertisements on its platform.
+Facebook also said it would elevate posts from the World Health Organization, UNICEF and other NGOs, in order to increase immunization rates through public health campaigns.
+In April 22, Meta announced that its collaboration with UNICEF had reached more than 150 million people with information about the COVID-19 vaccine via online outreach campaigns in several countries.
+Twitter announced that it would put a warning label on tweets containing disputed or unsubstantiated rumors about vaccination and require users to remove tweets that spread false information about vaccines.
+TikTok announced that it would start directing people to official health sources when they search for vaccine related information.
+By December 2020, YouTube had removed more than 700,000 videos containing misinformation related to COVID-19.